 - Time at leisure – optional visit to Lello Bookshop

 - Tour of Cockburn’s Port Lodge

 - Farewell Dinner at Vinum Restaurant – Graham’s Port Lodge

-We then visit the São Bento Railway Station, which was built in 1900 by architect José Marques da Silva and designed in the French Beaux-Arts architectural style.
+We begin our exploration of the city with a walk to the São Bento Railway Station, which was built in 1900 by architect José Marques da Silva and designed in the French Beaux-Arts architectural style.
 It is decorated with 20,000 azulejo tin-glazed ceramic tiles depicting Portugal’s royalty, warfare and transportation history along with landscape, ethnographical and allegorical scenes that were painted in blue and white by the artist, Jorge Colaço, over an 11-year period between 1905 and 1916.
 This year we celebrate the 150th anniversary of this important azulejo painter’s birth.
 Above the monochromatic tiles are two friezes; one of stylised flowers in blue, gold and white, and the other a polychromatic depiction evoking the history of the road in Portugal.
 The railway station obtains its name from a Benedictine monastery that once occupied the site back in the 16th century but was destroyed by fire in 1783.
 It had been rebuilt but then was torn down in the 19th century to make way for the expanding railway system.

 In the late afternoon, we meet up again and cross to Vila Nova Gaia where we shall take a tour of Cockburn’s Port Lodge.
 Here we shall learn about the port trade, sample a drop of this famous local wine.
 We transfer to one of the major port lodges of the city, Graham’s English Port Lodge, to dine in the award-winning Vinum Restaurant & Wine Bar, which enjoys spectacular views of the Douro and the city of Porto.
-(Overnight Porto, Hotel Infante Sagres) BD
+(Overnight Porto BD